RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Datasets and evaluation metrics

-\paragraph{\textbf{2D wave equation}} As an example of an energy-conserving PDE, we consider the linear wave equation $\partial_{tt} u = c^2 \Delta u$ with $c = 0.5$ on the square domain $[0,1]^2$ under periodic boundary conditions.
-The equation is solved using an explicit finite-difference scheme on both coarse and fine spatial grids to generate the training datasets.
+\paragraph{\textbf{2D wave equation.}} As an example of an energy-conserving PDE, we consider the linear wave equation $\partial_{tt} u = c^2 \Delta u$ with $c = 0.5$.
+The equation is solved using an explicit finite-difference leapfrog scheme on both coarse and fine spatial grids to generate the training~datasets.